aadyachat/Food-Accesibility-Visualization/README.md

 * [CSS Page on w3schools](https://www.w3schools.com/css/default.asp).
 (On the left-hand side of the page there is a menu bar with links to various topics.)

-**Note that there are different versions of D3 (we are using version 6), so make sure the tutorials you use are up-to-date (or you at least understand what is different about v6 versus older versions).**

 * [Intro to D3 - Creative Coding for the Web](https://www.fluidencodings.com/teaching-materials/cc-for-the-web/v1/page.php?pid=svg)

 * [D3 Data Joins - Creative Coding for the Web](https://www.fluidencodings.com/teaching-materials/cc-for-the-web/v1/page.php?pid=data-joins)